 Spotless provides carbon neutral street-cleaning across the City of Melbourne through a range of initiatives, including improved vehicle maintenance and route planning.
 Its street-sweeping fleet uses bio-fuels to reduce carbon emissions, as well as rainwater and recycled water for vehicle washing and pressure cleaning.
 To offset remaining emissions, Spotless has purchased carbon credits that support the Kariba REDD+ project, which focuses on preserving forests and changing lives in Zimbabwe.

 Sydney Town Hall

-Spotless company, AE Smith, is responsible for trigeneration power system now supplying power, heating and cooling to the heritage-listed Sydney Town Hall and neighbouring Town Hall House.
-The mechanical services firm designed, constructed, operates and maintains the gas-fired, Microturbine trigeneration plant, situated on the Town Hall House roof.
+Spotless company, AE Smith, is responsible for trigeneration power system now supplying power, heating, and cooling to the heritage-listed Sydney Town Hall and neighboring Town Hall House.
+The mechanical services firm designed, constructed, operates, and maintains the gas-fired, Microturbine trigeneration plant, situated on the Town Hall House roof.
 It is the first trigeneration system in New South Wales to feed into the power grid.